-Wildfire smoke continues to cause unhealthy air quality
+Lingering smoke is expected to cause unhealthy air quality in parts of the region

-SAN FRANCISCO - The Bay Area Air Quality Management District is extending a Spare the Air Alert for wildfire smoke through Wednesday, August 26, which bans burning wood, manufactured fire logs or any other solid fuel, both indoors and outdoors.
+SAN FRANCISCO - The Bay Area Air Quality Management District is extending the Spare the Air Alert that is in place today, Saturday, August 28, through tomorrow, Sunday, August 29, due to wildfire smoke.
+The burning of wood, manufactured fire logs or any other solid fuel, both indoors and outdoors is prohibited.